eeriespace/eeriespace.github.io/_posts/2020-03-11-play-report-the-poison-research-lab.md

-A possessed person, an entity known as a **Bhuta** rushes towards Lana, but is too slow, she can shot at it as it approaches and later on slash the Bhuta with her knife, but the luck is not on her side, and misses it for a cm.
+A possessed person, an entity known as a **Bhuta** rushes towards Lana, but is too slow, she can shot at it as it approaches and later on slash the Bhuta with her knife, but luck is not on her side, and misses it for a cm.

 Lana has another chance to attack, but she fails again, the bhuta does the same and the attack is identically dodged.